-McCarthy scrambles for votes to be elected Speaker of the House
+McCarthy scrambles for votes to be elected speaker of the House

 Concessions still haven't secured votes for speaker

-Republicans will only hold razor thin majority — just 4 seats — after Democrats had a better-than-expected showing in competitive contests in the 2022 midterms.
+Republicans will only hold razor-thin majority — just four seats — after Democrats had a better-than-expected showing in competitive contests in the 2022 midterms.
 But there are potentially more than a dozen GOP lawmakers who will vote for someone other than McCarthy.
 Many of the holdouts sought and got support for new rules on how legislation is considered in the House, and how oversight investigations of the Biden administration will be structured.

 McCarthy also agreed to to change a rule that would allow a group of five members to offer a resolution to remove the speaker.
 He insisted for weeks he wouldn't agree to lower the threshold on how many sponsors are needed on a "motion to vacate the chair" because it effectively weakens the power of the speaker.
 But McCarthy gave into pressure from those on the right since he has such a small margin and can't afford more than a few defections.